LuisaTu2/Vino/README.md

 ## Get started
 1. Clone the project
 2. Navigate to vino>>src>>components>>stores
 3. Edit the file "Stores.js" by adding your personal Google Map API key in the Google Api Wrapper at the end of the file.
 For more info got to: https://developers.google.com/maps/documentation/javascript/get-api-key.
-This screenshots highlights the content that you need to substitude with your own key.
+This screenshot highlights the content that you need to substitude with your own key.

 ![Vino Website - Google Key Modifications](screenshots/gKey.PNG)